US state privacy laws impose significant requirements on businesses with considerable legal and technical implications.

 Learn more about the Global Privacy Platform

-Short answer: no, you don’t need one.
+Short answer: no, you don’t have to.

 The Privacy Controls must be easily accessible, in order to allow your users to freely exercise their privacy preferences at any time.
 Furthermore, some US state laws, such as the CCPA, as amended by the CPRA, set a mandatory predefined format (the white and blue icon shown below) and label (“Your privacy choices”) for the link to the Privacy Controls.

-Our Privacy widget helps you to comply with all these requirements in the easiest way possible: a small, unobtrusive widget, with a predefined format and label, will be displayed on every page of your website after your user has set their preferences.
+Our Privacy widget helps you comply with all these requirements in the easiest way possible: a small, unobtrusive widget, with a predefined format and label, will be displayed on every page of your website after your user has set their preferences.

 To do this, under the Style & Text section, click Edit on the Privacy widget box, then simply choose the option to add it Manually.